Simple vs Compound Interest Explained — Formulas, Examples & Aptitude Tricks

 When is compound interest compounded half-yearly instead of annually?

 Banks and financial products specify this in their terms.
 When compounding is half-yearly, interest is calculated and added to the Principal every 6 months instead of every 12 months.
 To use the formula correctly, you halve the annual rate (R/2) and double the number of periods (2T).
 This gives slightly more total interest than annual compounding at the same stated rate.
+In India, most bank FDs compound quarterly, while recurring deposits may compound quarterly or half-yearly.
+Always check the product's compounding frequency before comparing returns across banks.

-Why is the compound interest always greater than or equal to simple interest for the same P, R, and T?
+Why is compound interest always greater than or equal to simple interest for the same P, R, and T?

 Because after the first compounding period, CI starts charging interest on interest — the base keeps growing.
 SI is capped at always using the original Principal as the base.
 For exactly 1 year with annual compounding, SI and CI are identical.
 For any period longer than that, CI will always be strictly greater than SI, and the gap widens as time increases.
+This widening gap is why Einstein allegedly called compound interest 'the eighth wonder of the world' — the longer the time horizon, the more dramatic the difference.